-Now, when you take your dog to the potty area, let say, outside, he may potty at all.
-He might be too excited that he is finally outside.
+Now, when you take your dog to the potty area, let say, outside, he may potty at all. .
 Once he gets disrupted, it is going to be difficult to get him to eliminate.
 At this point, take him back inside his crate or bed.
 Eventually, he is not going to be able to hold it any longer.

 During this process, it would help if you used the phrase ‘go potty’.
 Once again, your dog is going to get used to using the potty area within no time.
 Every time to take him there, instruct him to potty and reward him when he does it.
 Rewarding him will fasten the process of potty training a difficult dog.
 For more on Dog Training Read More Here.

 Create a routine To potty train a difficult dog

 400;”>This is the first thing you should actually do once you bring your new dog home.
 Include feeding and potty training in the schedule.
 Well, the fact is, you can only be able to potty train a dog when you have studied his behavior.

 We have previously mentioned that a dog may take 30 minutes after feeding to get the urge to eliminate.
 Therefore, use this estimation to your advantage.
 Adjust your schedule so that you able to be there when your dog needs to potty.
 Well, it will be your mistake when you fail to let him outside for the scheduled potty trips.

 When you are house training, it is likely that you are going to start house training from the crate.
 Well, once you have already introduced them to the designated potty area, he will want to rush there every time you let him out of the crate.
 Ensure that you get him to go to the potty area at approximately the same time every day.
 This also implies when feeding the dog.